The Ausangate Trek

 Going as far back as the pre-Inca times the natives used this place for worshipping and placing offerings.
 This actually still takes place today!

-Travelers Tip: Every year there is a celebration called the Qoyllyr Rit’l festival on the opposite side of the Vilcanota mountain range in the Sinagara Valley.
+Travelers Tip: Every year, there is a celebration called the Qoyllyr Rit’l festival on the opposite side of the Vilcanota mountain range in the Srinagar Valley.

 This festival takes solace at the end of May and brings around 10,000 people each year to celebrate the mountain spirit as well as the appearance of Christ on the mountainside.